lolgab/mill-crossplatform/README.md

 ### Issues with `PublishModule`s

-Mill had [a bug](https://github.com/com-lihaoyi/mill/issues/2082) handling `moduleDeps` in super traits when `PublishModules`.
+Mill had [a bug](https://github.com/com-lihaoyi/mill/issues/2082) handling `moduleDeps` in super traits when `PublishModule`s.
-If you use `PublishModule` you need to update Mill to a version higher on equal than `0.10.8-9-dd81ad`
+If you use `PublishModule` you need to update Mill to a version higher on equal than `0.10.9`

 ### `Cross` module with different sets of Scala versions